 The young priest Fr.
-Jins belongs to the Indian Orthodox Church and is an Assistant Professor with the Department of Malayalam of the College.
-He has a Masters in Malayalam (MA) as well as Physics (MSc) with the project with IGCAR Kalppakkom on Radom Monitoring; and a CTET in Physical Science.
+Jins belongs to the Indian Orthodox Church and is an Assistant Professor in the Department of Malayalam of the College.
+He has a Masters' in Malayalam (MA) as well as Physics (MSc) and a CTET in Physical Science.
 Fr.
 Jins has his Bachelor of Divinity Degree (BD) from the Serampore University and a GST from the Orthodox Theological Seminary, Kottayam.
 He has a degree in Education also (BEd).
 Apart from the formal degrees, Fr.
 Jins is trained in De-addiction care from TRADA Kottayam.
 He also has a Certificate in Youth and Family Counseling.
 As a proof of his concern for the environment, Fr.
 Jins was recognized as "Citizen Conservator" by the Social Forestry Department of Kerala.